timcallow/datalad-slurm/tests/README.md

 Test creating many job dirs with job scripts in it like in Test 01.
 However, they have conflicting output directories so datalad should refuse to schedule some of them.

 This should produce some errors by datalad:
-* The first bunch of jobs should run fine includeing a clean `datalad finish`
+* The first bunch of jobs should run fine including a clean `datalad finish`
 * The second bunch of jobs schould not get scheduled because datalad sees the conflict and refuses to schedule them.